A toothache is a pain in or around a tooth that may be caused by:

 What Happens When I Go to the Dentist for a Toothache?

 To treat your toothache, your dentist will first obtain your medical history and conduct a physical exam.
-He or she will ask you questions about the pain, such as when the pain started, how severe it is, where the pain is located, what makes the pain worse, and what makes it better.
+They will ask you questions about the pain, such as when the pain started, how severe it is, where the pain is located, what makes the pain worse, and what makes it better.
 Your dentist will examine your mouth, teeth, gums, jaws, tongue, throat, sinuses, ears, nose, and neck.
 X-rays may be taken as well as other tests, depending on what your dentist suspects is causing your toothache.

 What Treatments Are Available for a Toothache?

 Treatment for a toothache depends on the cause.
 If a cavity is causing the toothache, your dentist will fill the cavity or possibly extract the tooth, if necessary.
 A root canal might be needed if the cause of the toothache is determined to be an infection of the tooth's nerve.
 Bacteria that have worked their way into the inner aspects of the tooth cause such an infection.
 An antibiotic may be prescribed if there is fever or swelling of the jaw.
-Occasionally, phototherapy with a cold laser, usually in conjunction with another treatment, may be used to reduce the pain and inflammation associated with the toothache.

 How Can Toothaches Be Prevented?